TylerBrock/saw/README.md

-# saw
+# Saw

-`saw` is a multi-purpose command line tool for AWS CloudWatch Logs
+`saw` is a multi-purpose tool for tailing AWS CloudWatch Logs

+## Fake Praise

+ - "It's like tail -f for CloudWatch!"
+ - "Yesss, I don't have to install python just to use this"
+ - "This guy gets it, pretty print that JSON son"

 ![Saw Gif](https://media.giphy.com/media/3fiohCfMJAKf7lhnPp/giphy.gif)